-Discovery Bike Park is a fun, challenging course designed for experienced mountain bikers and park riders.
+Disco Bike Park is a downhill rider’s dream designed for all levels with lift-served access featuring flow-style trails.
 The park is located on the backside of Discovery and drops riders approximately 1,050 vertical feet.
-Features include wall rides, bridges, jumps, logs and drops.
-The park is professionally maintained to smooth out jarring ruts and washboarding for a true pro-style experience.
+You can choose to keep your rubber grounded or attack the built in features including wall rides, bridges, jumps, logs and drops.
+The park is professionally maintained to smooth out jarring ruts and wash-boarding for a true pro-style experience.
+Inexperienced riders will have an opportunity every Saturday to learn new downhill skills during a 2 hour lesson from 11-1 pm.

 For those looking for a warm-up, there will be a hill climb for riders to access the park with hair-raising descents and plenty of single track.
-For riders wanting to power themselves up the mountain, the trail-use-only ticket is just $5.
-Or jump on the Silver Chief Chairlift for $28.
+For riders wanting to power themselves up the mountain, the trail-use-only ticket is just $8 or jump on the Silver Chief Chairlift for $38.

-Discovery Bike Park is accessed via Old Sawmill Gulch Road off Montana Highway 1 just south of Philipsburg.
+Discovery Bike Park is accessed via Rumsey Rd just south of Philipsburg.

 Please Note: Riders must be at least 7 years of age.
-Helmets are required.
-Rental equipment is not available on the mountain, so be sure you have everything.
+Helmets and closed toe shoes are required for all riders.
 Privileges will be revoked for breach of Discovery MTB Code.

 Discovery MTB Code